nnethercote/Rust-CUDA/guide/src/nvvm/debugging.md

 - From NVVM when linking (generating PTX). (more common)

 The first case can be debugged in two ways:
-- Building the codegen in debug mode and using `RUSTC_LOG="rustc_codegen_nvvm=trace"` (`$env:RUSTC_LOG = "rustc_codegen_nvvm=trace";` if using powershell).
+- Building the codegen backend in debug mode and using `RUSTC_LOG="rustc_codegen_nvvm=trace"` (`$env:RUSTC_LOG = "rustc_codegen_nvvm=trace";` if using powershell).
 Note that this will dump a LOT of output, and when I say a LOT, i am not joking, so please, pipe this to a file.
-This will give you a detailed summary of almost every action the codegen has done, you can examine the final few logs to check what the last action the codegen was doing before segfaulting was.
+This will give you a detailed summary of almost every action the codegen backend has done, you can examine the final few logs to check what the last action the codegen backend was doing before segfaulting was.
 This is usually straightforward because the logs are detailed.

 - Building LLVM 7 with debug assertions.
 This, coupled with logging should give all the info needed to debug a segfault.
 It should get LLVM to throw an exception whenever something bad happens.